two-torial/two-torial/docs/games/bemani/gitadora/fuzzup/setup.md

 ## Pre-launch Requirements

-!!! info "These steps are required, otherwise your game won't run."
+!!! info "These steps are required, otherwise your game won't run"

 ### VCRedist & DirectX